Leshkens/orchid-help-hint-layout/README.md

     ],

-And add an entry to the database in `http://yousite.loc/dashboard/systems/help-hints/create`
+Grant the user rights to hints and add an entry to the database in `http://yousite.loc/dashboard/systems/help-hints/create`